AI vs Human: 4 Steps to Create Authentic Content

 Step 1: How to Put the User First

 The problem with AI-generated content in this case is generic speech.
 In other words, the result is text that leaves the reader with no answer.
-My job is to adapt the text to meet the user's needs and, most importantly, solve their problem.
+My job is to elevate it to the level of true human-generated content, adapting the text to meet the user's needs and, most importantly, solve their problem.

 Step 2: Breaking the Monotonous Rhythm of AI-generated Text

 Do you know what the most common indicator of AI-generated text is?
 These are sentences that are almost the same length, some would say perfect.
 What I do is make sure the text looks realistic and sounds natural when read.
-This means creating more fluid content with more detailed explanations, so there will be no doubt whether it was written by a human or by intelligent software.
+I create fluid content with detailed explanations.
+This removes any doubt: the text was written by a human, not software.

 Step 3: Fact Check

 Any information loses its importance if facts do not support it.
-AI will provide important information, although somebody should always check before publishing the content.
+AI will provide important information, although a human should always fact-check it before publishing.
 The problem is that it may miss specific cultural nuances that could be important to the brand.
 Especially when it comes to adapting the text for the local market, I prepare it using terminology acceptable to the target market.

-Unlike AI software that starts the text with dry text, I look for bait, something that the reader will immediately "hook" on.
+AI starts with dry facts.
+I start with bait, something to "hook" the reader immediately.
 I look for something that will attract everyone's attention.

-Finally, so that no one misunderstands me, the whole story concludes that you don't have to choose between a human and software.
+Finally, to avoid any misunderstanding, it all comes down to this: you don't have to choose between a human and software.
 And why would you?
 While AI will serve as a booster, a human will ensure the text gains depth and meaning.